amolmt/typerush/README.md

 # Type Rush App

-**Type Rush** is a modern, responsive typing test application that helps users improve their typing speed and accuracy.
+**Type Rush** is a modern, responsive typing application that helps users improve their typing speed and accuracy.
 It features a clean and intuitive user interface.

 ---